Deutsche Bank: 21st-century acquisitions

+Finances

 Shareholders

 Deutsche Bank is one of the leading listed companies in German post-war history.
 Its shares are traded on the Frankfurt Stock Exchange and, since 2001, also on the New York Stock Exchange and are included in various indices, including the DAX and the Euro Stoxx 50.
 As the share had lost value since mid-2015 and market capitalization had shrunk to around €18 billion, it temporarily withdrew from the Euro Stoxx 50 on 8 August 2016.
 With a 0.73% stake, it is currently the company with the lowest index weighting.

 In 2001, Deutsche Bank merged its mortgage banking business with that of Dresdner Bank and Commerzbank to form Eurohypo AG.
 In 2005, Deutsche Bank sold its stake in the joint company to Commerzbank.